SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 their social status than their capabilities.
 In my annotation, I discuss homeless people;
-I assert that many of them are socially bankrupt, that they have done something in the past that lost then the trust of society [@he2023annotations].
+I assert that many of them are socially bankrupt, that they have done something in the past that lost them the trust of society [@he2023annotations].
 For someone without skills for work, others could still teach them to become useful, so they would not be permanently unemployable;